What is a Demonstrative Adjective?

 Please hand me that pencil. (notice “that” is an adjective because it describes the noun “pencil”)

-Did you intend to purchase these packs of gum? (notice “these” is an adjective because it describes the noun “packs”)
+Did you purchase these packs of gum? (notice “these” is an adjective because it describes the noun “packs”)

-He wanted to bring those gifts to the party, but he didn’t. (notice “those” is an adjective because it describes the noun “gifts”)
+He wanted to bring those gifts to the party. (notice “those” is an adjective because it describes the noun “gifts”)

 Why You Should Use Demonstrative Adjectives in Your Writing